How to use a hand blender

 STEP 4: Turn power on, if you have a cordless hand blender then make sure the batteries are charged up.
 Check your instructions manual to see if you should turn power on before it enters the food, or after ( if your blender cuts ice, it’s often better to start the power after placing the blade on the ice.)

 STEP 5: Put the blender into the food but make sure the container has enough room so that the food doesn’t splash over the top!
 A narrow container is also much better than a wide one.
+Try to create that vortex action where you get the food make a vortex as it travels around and then in under the blade.

 STEP 6: Don’t put the blender into boiling food on the stove ! (unless the manufacturer says you can… you can put a Bamix into food still cooking on the hob).